 MAS 101 - Introduction to Massage Therapy.
 1 Credit.
 Fall only.
+This course provides a general i Creait.
+Fail only.
 This course provides a general overview of the massage therapy career and the science of complementary medicine.

 MAS 201 - Introduction to Eastern Theory.